Sunshine Kitty

 Sunshine Kitty is the fourth studio album by Swedish singer Tove Lo, released on 20 September 2019 by Island Records.
 It includes the singles "Glad He's Gone", "Bad as the Boys" featuring Alma, "Jacques" with Jax Jones, "Really Don't Like U" featuring Kylie Minogue and "Sweettalk My Heart".
+It was her final album under Island Records, as she became an independent artist on her following releases.

 Background

 The album was recorded in Los Angeles and Stockholm, Sweden and was called a "new chapter" for Lo, "marked by reclamation of confidence, hard-earned wisdom, more time, and a budding romance".
 Lo also said the album title is a "play on pussy power", calling the cartoon cat "an extension of me and part of the new music".
 Lo also said the songs are "happier" than her previous material, that the album will feature "dirty pop, sad bangers, and badass collabs", and "There's definitely some club bangers on there, but some of it is a bit more acoustic".